simh/simh/Visual Studio Projects/0ReadMe_Projects.txt

-If you have a version of Visual Studio installed and want to build all the simulators from a command prompt, the file build_vstudio.bat in the root of the simh source tree will do that without any furthur interaction.
-In fact, the best way to convert the VS2008 solution and project files is by using build_vstudio.bat since it will create a new solution file named Simh-2022.sln that can then be used directly by the Visual Studio IDE.
+If you have a version of Visual Studio installed and want to build all the simulators from a command prompt, the file build_vstudio.bat in the root of the simh source tree will do that without any further interaction.
+In fact, the best way to convert the VS2008 solution and project files is by using build_vstudio.bat since it will create a new solution file named Simh-2022.sln or Simh-2026.sln that can then be used directly by the Visual Studio IDE.

 Almost all newer Visual Studio versions after VS2008 will build executables that only run on the system that built it or one running the same OS.

-If you're using Visual Studio Community 2022, and you follow these installation instructions, you can also build simulator executables which will run on all versions of Windows from XP onward if you install as indicated here and you use the build_vstudio.bat file to perform the project conversions.
-Once projects are converted, they can be used in the Visual Studio 2022 IDE for further development.
+If you're using Visual Studio Community 2022 or 2026, and you follow these installation instructions, you can also build simulator executables using the newer Visual Studio IDE and tools while not necessarily needing updated windows_build support.
+This is convenient since both VS2022 and VS2026 come up with updates possibly many times per month and once an update is installed, the windows_update build support won't be available for the latest version.
+This problem only affects simulators compiled in Release mode.
+Once projects are converted, by the build_vstudio.bat file directly with the IDE, the Visual Studio 2022 or 2026 IDE for further development.

 - New install
   - In the "Workloads" pane, check "Desktop development with C++" workload's checkbox, if not already checked.
   - Click on the tab labeled "Individual components"
   - In the "Individual components" pane:
-    - Enter "XP" in the "Search components (Ctrl-Q)" field.
-    - Locate the "Compilers, build tools and runtimes" heading
-    - Select "C++ for Windows XP Support for VS 2017 (v141) tools [Deprecated]" checkbox.
+    - Scroll down and check the box next to "MSVC v141 - VS 2017 C++ x64/x86 build tools (v14.16)"
   - Continue to customize your VS 2022 installation as needed.
   - Click on "Install" in the lower right hand corner